mad4j/book-mdpc/README.md

 This collection of code snippets will be included in my book "Manuale di Programmazione Cinematografica".
 A survey of computer programming exercises using Java and Processing.

+Started the conversion to P5.js.
+Wellcome to any contribution.

 ## Last Release
 Follow these links to download MdPC code sketches:
 - [complete ZIP file](http://mad4j.github.io/book-mdpc/book-mdpc.zip)